janderland/fql/docs/index.md

 The query above has a variable `<int>` as its value.
 Variables act as placeholders for any of the supported [data elements](#data-elements).
+In this case, the variable also tells FQL how to decode the value's bytes.
 This query will return a single key-value from the database, if such a key exists.

 FQL queries can also perform range reads & filtering by including a variable in the key's tuple.
 The query below